 Let it snow!
-Antarctic blast hits in Mamaku, Rotorua
+Antarctic blast hits Bay of Plenty, snow falls in Mamaku near Rotorua

 Police said a truck became stuck on a hill at Erua at 2am and was rear-ended by another truck.
 No one was injured.

-Weather forecast for Rotorua
+Weather forecast for Tauranga and Rotorua

 Today